 Collections

 Collections are a powerful tool to create groups of items based on dynamic rules.
-For instance, one can define the Cyber Monday
+For instance, one can define the Cyber Monday collection as "the set of all items from the Electronics category which cost less than $200, as well as all laptops that cost less than $800".

-Any combination of facets (uploaded through the Items API) and group ids
+Any combination of facets (uploaded through the Items API) and group ids can be used in the filter_expression that defines a collection.

-Items can also be manually added to a collection with the items
+Items can also be manually added to a collection with the items field.
+(See the section on adding items to a collection manually)

-To serve production end-user collection requests, use the browse endpoint by specifying a collection's id /browse/collection_id/<collection_id>
+To serve production end-user collection requests, use the browse endpoint by specifying a collection's id /browse/collection_id/<collection_id>.

 Features

-- Fast: A new collection can be retrieved by end users in less than 2 minutes after creation.
+• Fast: A new collection can be retrieved by end users in less than 2 minutes after creation.
 Updates to collection rules are also applied in under 2 minutes.

-- Dynamic: Collections are dynamic in nature.
+• Dynamic: Collections are dynamic in nature.
 When you upload a new item, you don't have to specify which collection it belongs to: It will be automatically included in all collections whose criteria it matches.

-- Personalized: New users that view a collection see the most popular items in the collection first.
+• Personalized: New users that view a collection see the most popular items in the collection first.
 Returning users see items ranked based on those items most similar to their purchase and view history.

-- Searchandizable: Just as search queries can have powerful slotting or boosting rules applied, collections support powerful merchant controls over item ranking.
+• Searchandizable: Just as search queries can have powerful slotting or boosting rules applied, collections support powerful merchant controls over item ranking.

-- Expressive: Collections are defined by a very powerful filtering language that allows combining filters in any way you see fit.
+• Expressive: Collections are defined by a very powerful filtering language that allows combining filters in any way you see fit.
 (See filter expression below)

 Create collection

-To create a collection, use the POST
+To create a collection, use the POST method.

 curl -X POST \